hardscrabble/hardscrabble.github.io/_posts/2023-05-01-how-and-why-to-use-an-ssh-passphrase.md

 [^1]: I paraphrase from memory 😅.

+SSH Keys are used as an authentication mechanism for some **very sensitive things** like read/write access to remote git repositories and for managing access to remote servers.

+But, anecdotally, I feel like a lot of people don't use them even still...
 So let's talk about it.

-SSH Keys are used as an authentication mechanism for some very sensitive things like read/write access to remote git repositories and for managing access to remote servers.

 When you generate an SSH Key, you get a pair of text files on your computer.
 On my computer, I have these two files: